RedPitaya/redpitaya-knowledgebase/learn_fpga/4_lessons/PingPong.rst

     :align: center

-Vivado automatically generates code for working on the AXI bus, we just need to specify the number of registers we need when creating the ip core.
+Vivado automatically generates code for working on the AXI bus, we just need to specify the number of registers we need when creating the IP core.
 I have specified 5 registers:

 .. figure:: img/PingPong4.png
     :alt: Logo